Mold Testing in Framingham Split-Level Homes: PowerBees Finds High Penicillium and Aspergillus Levels

 How Mold Travels Through HVAC Systems

-mold in HVAC systems.
+One reason mold testing is so important in split-level homes is the potential for mold in HVAC systems.
 Once spores become airborne, they can be drawn into return vents and distributed throughout the house.
 Attic-based HVAC systems are especially vulnerable because they are closer to outside ventilation points where pollen, dust, and debris can enter.
 If moisture builds inside ductwork, spores may settle and grow, creating a continuous source of airborne mold.

 Testing both the air and the HVAC system with

-lift-tape samples ensures that contamination is properly identified and addressed.
+air samples and lift-tape samples ensures that contamination is properly identified and addressed.

 Moisture Control Is Key to Prevention